ravachol/kew/README.md

 ## Running play

+IMPORTANT!
 Tell play the path to your music library (you only need to do this once):

 ```
 % play path "/home/joe/Music/"